 Rounding out our list, we have a patriotic bust of Edward Snowden, World Champion Whistle-blower.

-The impact of his revelations about the NSA are still being felt today.
+The impact of his revelations about the NSA are momentous.
 To some folks, he’s a villain.
 To others, he’s a hero.
-Because of his spirited fight against the overweening tendrils of state surveillance, we think he’s a fitting subject for a 3D print job this 4th July weekend.
+Because of his spirited fight against the overweening tendrils of state surveillance, we think he’s a fitting subject for a 3D print job this Fourth of July.

-This is an adapted model of the bust that was erected (and then swiftly taken down) from Fort Green Park, Brooklyn as part of an art installation.
+This is an adaptation of the bust that was erected (then swiftly taken down) from Fort Green Park, Brooklyn as part of an art installation.

-Not to be deterred, the 3D models have been made available on several model repository sites, and Snowdenites around the world are encouraged to grace their mantel with this tribute to their hero.
+Not to be deterred, the 3D models are available on several model repository sites, and Snowdenites around the world can now grace their mantel with this tribute to their hero.

 One more thing.
 Did you know that you can use your 3D printer as a musical instrument?

-The technical explanation is that when the stepper motors in a 3D printer are told to move, they emit a tone that’s relative to the speed of the motor.
+The technical explanation is as follows; when the stepper motors in a 3D printer are told to move, they emit a tone relative to the speed of the motor.
 Thus, you can use GCode to make it produce music — but nothing useful by way of 3D printed models!

 As part of the Ultimaker USA pack, you can download a GCode file that plays the ‘Star-Spangled Banner’, the national anthem of the United States.
 It should work on some other printer models too, your mileage may vary.

 Fire it up and stand to attention, like a true believer in life, liberty, and the pursuit of happiness.
-Happy 4th of July!
+Happy Fourth of July!

-License: The text of "3D Print a Patriotic Bust to Celebrate 4th July" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "3D Print a Patriotic Bust to Celebrate Fourth of July" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.